 Aloo 65 recipe with step by step photos.
 This is a crispy and delicious aloo 65 recipe.
-Potato 65 is an easy to make snack.
+Potato 65 is easy to make snack.
 There are many snacks that can be made with potatoes and this potato 65 is one such awesome snack.
 You can serve it as a starter snack before meals too.
-Aloo 65 can also be served as a side dish with an Indian main course.
+It can also be served as a side dish with an Indian main course.

 The name of this potato snack recipe is unusual. just like potato 65 there is Chicken 65 too.
 Some say it was named liked this, as this chicken recipe was on the 65th list on the menu of a restaurant in Hyderabad, India and hence the name Chicken 65.

 Chicken can be easily substituted with some vegetarian ingredients and you can easily make Gobi 65 or Paneer 65 or Mushroom 65. you can also make other variations like broccoli 65 or bread 65 or sweet potato 65 or jackfruit 65.
-Out of all these variations the gobi 65 is the most popular one.
+Out of all these variations, gobi 65 is the most popular one.

-Preparation to make potato 65 or aloo 65
+How to make potato 65 or aloo 65

 1. Firstly parboil the potatoes in a pressure cooker or pan.
 Cook the potatoes with water just about covering them, for 1 to 2 whistles on medium flame.